-Whereas the initial employment of a faculty member is by a letter of appointment or memorandum of agreement signed by the faculty member and the Provost, continued employment is by letter of appointment or memorandum of agreement, normally tendered by May 1, indicating the rank and salary for the following academic year.
+Whereas the initial employment of a faculty member is by a contract signed by the faculty member and the Provost or designee, continued employment is by letter of appointment or memorandum of agreement, normally tendered by May 1, indicating the rank and salary for the following academic year.
 Acceptance of the appointment or memorandum of agreement is deemed to include an agreement by both the faculty member and the University to comply with the terms embodied in that document and this Faculty Manual, as amended from time to time according to Sec.
 IV.
 Should a faculty member not sign his/her annual letter of appointment, the terms of that letter will apply.